25 August 2020

 "Moving forwards, we expect to make further progress in growing the rate of new business intake and we will continue to focus on retention and margin improvement to drive cash flow, whilst maintaining a measured level of investment to support our long-term growth ambitions.

 "There can be no certainty about the impact that the pandemic will have on our markets.
-Demand has been marginally subdued through this period and sales processes have been more challenging because of competing priorities but the Group is well-positioned to continue to capitalize on the opportunities available to it.
+Demand has been marginally subdued through this period and sales processes have been more challenging because of competing priorities but the Group is well-positioned to continue to capitalise on the opportunities available to it.
 Accordingly, we expect to continue to make further progress and we remain confident in our ability to accelerate growth whilst further improving profitability and cash flow."

 View trading update